East Indian Coconut Cake Recipe

 Anyways, the thalie sweet has got loads more eggs in it than the regular coconut cake recipe.
 But if you don’t have time to make the batter and leave it overnight, the coconut cake is an easier option.
 So let’s get to it.

 To make the East Indian coconut cake or Bolo de Coco, you need eggs and extra egg yolks, butter, fine sugar, vanilla essence, sojee (semolina), and grated coconut.
-The traditional East Indian recipe calls for freshly grated coconut, but we use desiccated coconut too.
+The traditional version is a fresh grated coconut cake recipe, but we use desiccated coconut too.
 It’s a perfectly easy substitute!
 Free from maida, it tastes just as awesome but lasts a tad longer!

 Some people say you should beat the yellows and the whites separately, but we don’t do it.
 Well, we do it for other cakes, but for this one it’s not necessary.
 Saves time!
 Just put all the eggs in a toap (that’s what we call a vessel in Eastya) and beat together till they’re light and fluffy.